vin00d/peptide/README.md

 # peptide
-> An open source ML library for peptide classification.
+> An open source library for peptide classification using Machine Learning and Deep Learning.

 This project aims to build a series of classifiers that can predict whether a given amino acid sequence is one or more of the 3 target peptides.<br>